Tyler Hansbrough: Personal life

 Hansbrough's parents, Gene and Tami, are divorced.
 His father is an orthopedic surgeon, while his mother served as an associate director of development at the UNC School of Dentistry between 2008 and 2012.

 Hansbrough and his two brothers, Greg and Ben, have always been close.
 They formed a special bond when big brother Greg had a brain tumor removed at age eight.
 Greg, despite being told he would never play organized sports, became the captain of his high school cross-country team, lettered in basketball and by 2011, he had run three marathons and 13 half-marathons.
+Hansbrough is a bachelor.